Grundy Lake Provincial Park Review

 Recollet Falls at French River Provincial Park

-The cliff jumping spot is visible from the fishing dock on Gut Lake, and accessible via a short paddle or a short walk through White Spruce Campground and the Gurd Lake Dam Trail.
+Cliff jumping is visible from the fishing dock on Gut Lake and accessible via a short paddle or a short walk through White Spruce Campground and the Gurd Lake Dam Trail.

 Grundy Lake Provincial Park Map